Lilyjjo/tldr-research/README.md

 ### Astria

 The other major future work is migrating the sequencing rules off of Ethereum and onto a different L1 that offers cleaner sequencing and/or bundle inclusion APIs.
 In this PoC the AMM's operation is dependent on having MEVBoost's winning Builder include the bundle.
 It would be better if the L1 natively offered ways for the AMM to express how it'd like to be sequenced.
 I'm working on building out this capability at [Astria](https://www.astria.org/).

+# Issues with this PoC
+This is a PoC for many reasons, some inherent in the design and some due to Suave being in development.

+Issues:
+1. Bundles will only land if the L1's sequencing system accept bundles and if the bundle is given to the correct builder.
+Currently `AuctionSuapp` only sends the bundle to a single builder.
+Unless the `AuctionSuapp` pays a high gas fee to aid the builder winning the MEVBoost auction, it's unlikely that the single builder will be the winner.
+This is why if running the code many blocks can go by without landing any bundles.
+2. Bids identifiers are being stored in the `AuctionSuapp`'s contract storage instead of in the confidential store.
+This can cause bid that are placed too close to the auction's end time to fail to have enough time to populate the contract storage via a callback.
+This should just be rewritten.
+3. The `AuctionSuapp` is built to run on a single TEE/Kettle.
+This creates a single point of failure, if the Kettle goes offline so does the AMM.
+4. The `AuctionSuapp` doesn't have a safe way to grab the current time, which is needed to tell when to end an auction.
+The grabbed time could be manipulated by the TEE's host machine, making the TEE/Kettle operator a somewhat trusted entity.
+5. Suave doesn't run actual TEEs right now -- this means that this POC does not have trusted or private compute.
+6. Suave doesn't update CCR state reliably.
+If you run the code, you will see that the auction stats will not update even though on the L1 blockscanner you can see bundles landing.
+7. Suave doesn't gate CCR callbacks currently.
+This means people can mess up the Auction's state by calling the callbacks with junk data.